 Whether comparison leads to overspending or limiting your spending to a point where it limits your life experiences, it is a thief.
-You need to lock it in your mental jail.

 I’d advise getting the heck off social media, but I know we all live in the real world.
 Granted, it’s a world we’re actively creating and voting for by our participation in it, but I’m not crazy enough to think that if I tell you to get off Facebook you’ll actually do it.
 Or that I am capable of running my business without Pinterest.